 Wind turbines on the roof produce electricity from thermal updrafts and winds of 5 mph or more and can each generate 1KW of electricity at maximum capacity.

-Solar panels on the roof provide 24 KW of electrical capacity as part of Arizona State University’s plan to create nearly 10 megawatts of solar energy-generating capacity on its campuses by September 30, 2010 and 20 MW by 2020.
+Solar panels on the roof provide 24 KW of electrical capacity as part of Arizona State University's campus solarization plan.

 Occupancy sensors save energy by turning off lights when offices are not in use.
 Strategically placed skylights help reduce energy consumption during daylight hours.